Companies Use Social Media for Hiring.

 In social media, however, people have varying points of view.
 Using social media to promote your career requires you to focus on polished information that will attract everyone to read what you have to say.
 Not everyone is going to read what you have to say when you write about polarizing issues.

 College applicants face the same evaluation process.
-The New York Times© has an article that discusses how universities are screening college applicants based on their social media posts.
 College applicants can get low marks for posting links to controversial websites, or writing about political, religious, gender, or racial issues.
 Even if the admissions department agrees with the applicant’s point of view, colleges and universities avoid negative or polarizing points of view that can cost an institution money and damage its reputation.